MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - I lost my mind to the air 0500 mins to 0900 mins

 ### Lecture 6 <br>

+2022/09/07

+0000<->1500

+- linear combination, in the space
+- in the space, or sub space means, their linear computing can't escape from the plane
+- comlumn space 1420 mins

 2022/03/18:💫 Finished this lecture
 ### Lecture 7 <br>
 2022/03/20:💫 Finished this lecture